Earth needs space

 Norway has limitless possibilites.

-Andøya Spaceport AS is subject to the Seveso-III Directive (major accident).
-Read more about the directive and which measures Andøya Spaceport has in place to ensure safe operations.
+The spaceport is subject to the Seveso-III Directive (major accident).
+Read more about the directive and which measures Andøya Space has in place to ensure safe operations.

 Information about camera surveillance in Børvågen

-Andøya Spaceport AS use surveillance cameras in both nominal and operational operations.
+Andøya Space use surveillance cameras in both nominal and operational operations.
 Read more about how and why cameras are being used.

-Do you have any questions or need to get in touch with Andøya Spaceport?
+Do you have any questions or need to get in touch with our orbital launch services?
 Send an e-mail:

-Andøya Spaceport is a fully owned subsidiary of Andøya Space focusing on providing launch facilities and related services designed to support vertical launches of satellites to polar and sun-synchronous orbits.
+Andøya Space is providing launch facilities and related services designed to support vertical launches of satellites to polar and sun-synchronous orbits.

 Andøya Space